chryzcode/CVBuild/README.md

 # Resume-Portfolio-Builder
-A  site to generate your resume and portfolio dynamically
+A web application to generate your resume and portfolio dynamically
 - https://portfolio-resume-builder.herokuapp.com/